panva/openid-client/docs/variables/modifyAssertion.md

 • `const` **modifyAssertion**: *typeof* `oauth.modifyAssertion` = `oauth.modifyAssertion`

+Provides a hook for mutating JWT headers and claims immediately before signing.

 Use to mutate JWT header and payload before they are signed.
 Its intended use is working around non-conform server behaviours, such as modifying JWT "aud" (audience) claims, or otherwise changing fixed claims used by this library.